magnars/optimus/README.md

 10. You can use regexen to find multiple files without specifying each individually.
 Make sure you're specific enough to avoid including weird things out of other jars on the class path.

+    Notice that `angular.js` is included first, even tho it is included by the regex.
+This how you make sure dependencies are loaded first.

 11. You can add individual assets that aren't part of a bundle, but should be optimized and served through optimus.
 This is useful to